-A Han’s Cafe outlet south of Perth will back-pay 16 workers $27,086 in order to avoid court action for wage theft by the Fair Work Ombudsman.
+A Han’s Cafe outlet south of Perth will back-pay 16 workers $27,086 in order to avoid court action.

-The workplace regulator has offered Theo Jose Dominic Sayoco, Grace Bela-Ong Sayoco, and the company T J D Sayoco Pty Ltd, trading as Han’s Cafe Mandurah, the chance to enter into an agreement called an Enforceable Undertaking.
+The Fair Work Ombudsman offered Theo Sayoco and his company T J D Sayoco the chance to enter into an Enforceable Undertaking.

 The agreement means the business will not face court action for stealing wages from its workers.